 The Origins of Reverb In Music

 One of the pioneers of reverb-draped guitar was Pink Floyd’s innovative guitarist David Gilmour.
-In the early days when recording studios and music technology was in its formative period, there was no way to artificially produce reverb.
+In the early days, when recording studios and music technology was in their formative period, there was no way to artificially produce reverb.
 Therefore, producers and guitarists like Gilmour had to create reverb intentionally using natural methods in order to make their tracks more spacey and resonant.

 Back in those days, the type of reverb used was referred to as acoustic chamber reverb.
 To produce the effect, musicians would use the characteristics of a physical space to create a natural echo chamber.
 These echo chambers have been responsible for some of the most iconic guitar effects in music history, with each recording studio having its own unique chambers where variables such as decay time and reverb tone were purposefully created.